machinalis/featureforge/docs/experimentation.rst

 Key concepts
 ------------

-As a Machine Learning developer, we face lot of times the need of doing some fine tuning of some feature, some classifier, regressor, etc. And when the theory were not enough, we just experiment.
+As a Machine Learning developer, we face a lot of times the need of doing some fine tuning of some feature, some classifier, regressor, etc. And when the theory was not enough, we just experiment.
-So, running the same script several times, each with small differences on the arguments, is not that hard.
+Running the same script several times, each with small differences on the arguments, is not hard.
-But when it comes to be able to later decide which of the executions provided the best performance/accuracy/whatever you want to measure, is not that easy.
+But when it comes to be able to later decide which of the executions provided the best performance/accuracy/whatever you want to measure, it's not that easy.
 And to be honest, it's a bit boring to have to be writing down each experiment result (and it's initial configuration) by hand.

 The basics
 ----------

-Feature Forge **experimentation** module can help you to automatize the execution of your experiments, storing results of each on a database that can be queried later for decision taking.
+Feature Forge **experimentation** module can help you to automate the execution of your experiments, storing the results of each one on a database that can be queried later for decision taking.

 In its most basic form, on an empty file (let's name it *my_experiments.py*) you just define an experiment as a function